mathieumoli/VICCPROJECT/notes.md

 This algorithm is effective because we can see by executing it that there are no reported penalties, which means that we didn't try to allocate a VM to a host with not enough capacity for it.
 To manage that, we used the method isSuitable on a host before allocating, which means that the allocation won't be tried if the host doesn't have enough free resources, and "solves" the problem of penalties.
+Since the modification is really simple compared to other algorithms, we didn't have any problem implementing it.

 Results for a simulation on all days:
 * Incomes:    12398,59€